roemvaar/cs_notes/algorithms/algorithms.md

     new nodes, we go back to the previous node and continue the process.

     - **Breadth First Search (BFS)**

 ## Bitlogic

 Bitwise operations / Bitlogic algorithms / Bit manipulation - You need to master this if you want to work in graphics or low level development - learn about endianness

+## Greedy Algorithms

+Greedy algorithms optimize locally, hoping to end up with a global optimum.
+Greedy algorithms are easy to write and fast to run, so thy make good approximation algorithms.

+NP-Complete problems have no known fast solution.
+If you have an NP-Complete problem, your best bet is to use an approximation algorithm.